 The number of required page templates created as wireframes and UI designs was extensive but this ensured a functional website with clearly defined content areas and tasks to be completed.

 Testing was limited due to time and budget constraints to very simple observational and walk-through evaluation completed between Neo and Flocert’s offices.
 This resulted in subsequent content additions to the site and labelling changes due to the dual language.

-We worked closely with the writers and designers to ensure all of the content uploaded to the new site was considered and managed seamlessly so even when the deadline was brought forward by two weeks the site was still launched, populated, looked and felt great.
+We worked closely with the writers and designers to ensure all of the content uploaded to the new site was considered and managed seamlessly so even when the deadline was brought forward by two weeks the site was still launched, populated and looked and felt great.

-Skype and Go-To-Meeting-based training sessions were run by me remotely with Flocert’s office in Bonn.
+Borderless remotely ran Skype and Go-To-Meeting-based training sessions with Flocert’s office in Bonn.